jardelrodriguespinto/randomQuotesGeneratorUsingAnApi/README.md

-# This is a project that uses an API from https://api.adviceslip.com/, the technogies that I´ve in this project were Vanilla Javascript, CSS and HTML, you check it out in this link:
+# This is a project that uses an API from https://api.adviceslip.com/
+##The technogies that I´ve in this project were Vanilla Javascript, CSS and HTML, you check it out in this link: